Tennis elbow is an injury that usually occurs in the tendon that attaches to the elbow.

 In most cases, tennis elbow can heal without treatment, but in severe cases, surgery may be required to repair the tendon.
 Your doctor may also recommend physical therapy or specific exercises to help you to ease back into your activities.
 It’s important not to push yourself too quickly though; not allowing yourself to heal completely can result in additional damage to the tendon.

-If you have suffered a sports injury or are experiencing pain near your elbow, contact Rhode Island orthopedic specialists, Blackstone Orthopedics today.
+If you have suffered a sports injury or are experiencing pain near your elbow, contact Rhode Island orthopedic specialists, Ortho Rhode Island today.

 Medical disclaimer: This page is for educational and informational purposes only and may not be construed as medical advice.
 The information is not intended to replace medical advice offered by physicians.